sasazame/cdxresume/README.md

 ## Known Issues

-- Resume via `experimental_resume` does not display the full chat history inside Codex CLI after launch.
-This is an upstream limitation/behavior of the experimental feature.
+- Resume history rendering has improved in newer Codex CLI versions (rust-v0.30.0+).
+If you previously saw limited chat history after resume, updating Codex may resolve it.
+- Exact transcript visibility is ultimately controlled by Codex.
+When using `-c experimental_resume=<path>`, behavior may differ from Codex’s built-in `--resume` picker.
+If you prefer Codex-managed resume, pass `--resume` to use the native picker.

 Remember: This is an unofficial tool.
 For official OpenAI Codex CLI support, please refer to OpenAI's documentation.